magepages/mpdocs/docs/moneris/index.md

   - Select **All Countries** to allow Card payment method available in all countries
   - Select **Specific Countries** to restrict certain countries to use this payment method
     - **Payment from Specific Countries**: Choose the countries that allow this Card payment method
-- **Debug Mode**: If Yes, diagnostic information is stored in log file trên magento web server.
+- **Debug Mode**: If Yes, diagnostic information is stored in log file on Magento web server.
 - **Sort Order**:
   - Specify the display position of this payment method compared to other payment methods
   - 0 is the largest number.
-The smaller the number, the more priority will be displayed firstly.
+The smaller the number, the more priority the country is displayed first.

 #### 1.3.
 Verification and Security